Cursor (Ephemeral State)

 Initial sync and reconnect

 The cursor() function accepts an optional second argument with a maxAge option (in milliseconds).
-When set, cursor entries that haven’t received an update within that window are automatically removed.
-This makes clients self-healing when the server fails to broadcast remove events under load:
+When set, cursor entries that haven’t received a position update within that window are automatically removed:

 Limitations